 Police Cruiser

-Police cruisers are also known as police pursuit vehicles, patrol cars, and sometimes squad cards, are easily the most popular type of police vehicle.
+Police cruisers, also known as police pursuit vehicles, patrol cars, and sometimes squad cards, are easily the most popular type of police vehicle.
 These cars are specially adapted to suit diverse requirements.
-Reliable and well-equipped these vehicles are enhanced with special services like state-of-the-art safety features, impressive cargo space, and interior room.
+Reliable and well-equipped, these vehicles are enhanced with special services like state-of-the-art safety features, impressive cargo space, and interior space.

 Cruiser or pursuit cars are built to reach high speeds in record time to help chase and apprehend fleeing suspects.
 Several car companies modify and improve certain models to meet the requirements and rigors of police work.

-Some of the more common models used as squad cars are the Ford Taurus, Ford Crown Victoria Interceptor, Chevy Caprice, and Dodge Charger.
-These cars are remodeled and equipped with enhanced performance alternators, quality suspension, increased battery power, high power, and performance engines, innovative braking systems, advanced accents, and features like sirens and light bars.
+The more common models used as squad cars are the Ford Taurus, Ford Crown Victoria Interceptor, Chevy Caprice, and Dodge Charger.
+These cars are remodeled and equipped with enhanced performance alternators, quality suspension, increased battery power, high-power, performance engines, innovative braking systems, advanced accents, and features like sirens and light bars.

 Sport Utility Vehicle (SUV)

-Mid to full-size SUVs are often preferred choice as police vehicles and make excellent patrol cars as well with their ability to blend into traffic.
+Mid to full-size SUVs are often preferred as police vehicles and make excellent patrol cars with their ability to blend into traffic.
 Models used for police work include Ford Excursion, Ford Expedition, and Ford Explorer.

 Vans and Paddy Wagons

-Mainly used for their utilitarian purposes, vans are used to transport groups of officers or prisoners.
+Mainly used for utilitarian purposes, vans transport groups of officers or prisoners.
 Models from minivans to full-scale tactical operation units are generally employed.
-In addition, vans are used as surveillance vehicles and fitted with listening devices, cameras, audio, and visual recording equipment.
+In addition, vans are used as surveillance vehicles and fitted with listening devices, cameras, audio and visual recording equipment.

 Trucks

-Mostly used by the county or rural police, pickup trucks are operated by officers in areas where a majority of the population drives trucks as well.
+Mostly used by the county or rural police, pickup trucks are operated by officers in areas where most of the population also drives trucks.
 This helps officers keep a low profile and work well in case of excessive snowfall and extreme weather conditions.
 Ford Raptor is a common model of truck used by law enforcement officials.

 Special Vehicle Features